ArnabChatterjee20k/wanders-travel/README.md

 https://arnabchatterjee20k.github.io/wanders-travel/
 ## FAQ

-Why console is showing erroe?
+Why the pop up message is not showing?

 It is due to the cors policy enforced by the borwsers.
 It will not affect the functionality of the website but still if u dont want to see error then use a cors-unblockerer extension.

 # Tech-Stack